Phineas and Ferb: Mission Marvel: Ratings

 Phineas and Ferb: Mission Marvel had 3.8 million viewers, the series highest ratings in six months.
 It ranked as the night's number one TV telecast across major youth demos and was the number one cable TV telecast in total viewers.
 In the United Kingdom it garnered 234,000 viewers when it premiered on September 12, 2013.

 Critical reception

 Gwen Ihnat of The A.V.
 Club gave the episode a B+, saying "Instead of worrying about Disney 'kidifying' Marvel, just enjoy the Phineas and Ferb magic in this animated mashup".

 Daniel Alvarez of Unleash the Fanboy gave it 4.5 stars out of 5 saying "Overall, Phineas and Ferb: Mission Marvel is one of the most fun things to come out of Marvel animation recently.
 The dialogue is great and you will find yourself laughing out loud at some parts.
 It's fun for all, young ones and longtime comic fans alike".

-Denette Wilford of Huffington Post Canada enjoyed it, but noted that it wasn't as good as Phineas and Ferb the Movie: Across the 2nd Dimension.
+Denette Wilford of Huffington Post Canada enjoyed it, but noted that it was not as good as Phineas and Ferb the Movie: Across the 2nd Dimension.